Free expat tax extension icon

 Fees and taxes you need to know about

 Living in Germany involves various costs and tax obligations, some of which may be new to Americans.
-Expect to pay out for residence permit fees of €100–400, depending on type and duration.
+Understanding the best way to move to Germany financially means planning for these expenses.

 Language requirements and proof